-Don’t just blog about the news or on something you saw on another blog.
-If you are going to write on stuff everyone else has written on, make sure you throw in your two cents.
+Don’t just blog about the news or about something you saw on another blog.
+If you are going to write about the same topics as everyone else, make sure you throw in your two cents.

 People are reading your blog because they want to hear from you…right?
-Then give them what they want by providing your opinion.
+It’s best to give them what they want by providing your opinion.

-Day 6: Don’t be afraid to get dirty
+Day 6: Don’t be afraid to take risks

 Most bloggers are afraid of saying what they really think, especially when it is something negative.
-Don’t be afraid to get dirty unlike most bloggers.
-If you really feel a specific way about something, then write about it.
-I don’t care how negative or positive it maybe.
+Don’t be afraid to take risks, even if most other bloggers don’t take them.
+If you really feel a specific way about something, then write about it, no matter how negative or positive it may be .

 Day 7: Differentiate yourself

-Like anything else, you are going to have competitors.
-So if you want people to read your blog compared to your competitions’ you’ll have to do something unique.
+Like anything else, you will have competitors.
+So if you want people to read your blog instead of your competition’s, you’ll have to do something unique.
 It doesn’t have to be anything crazy, just something different.

-For example, I blog about entrepreneurship like thousands of other bloggers.
-The way I try and differentiate myself is by writing detailed content that helps entrepreneurs take action.
+For example, I blog about entrepreneurship — so do thousands of other bloggers.
+The way I try to differentiate myself is by writing detailed content that helps entrepreneurs take action.
 Entrepreneurs can get information from anywhere, but it is hard for them to find resources that tell them what to do.

 Day 8: Survey your readers

-Now that you have built up a small audience, it is time for you to survey them because the best way to improve your blog is to get feedback from your readers.
+Now that you have built up a small audience, it is time for you to survey them.
+The best way to improve your blog is to get feedback from your readers.

-I usually use Survey.io to survey my blog readers and it has helped me realize that you want me to blog about things entrepreneurial related compared to things related to branding (Quick Sprout was once a blog on personal branding).
+I usually use Survey.io to survey my blog readers.
+It has helped me realize that it’s best to blog about entrepreneurialism rather than about branding (Quick Sprout was once a blog on personal branding).